Guides

 Adding a Preset Field

 You can reorder fields via drag and drop.
-Here we've moved the Artist filed above the Date field.
+Here we've moved the Artist field above the Date field.

 You can also reorder entire rows by using dragger (icon with 6 dots) that appears to the right of a row upon hover.